 Parsing Settings

-sub-directory, because this partial will return a value, and I like to keep partials that return values separate from those that don’t.
+sub-directory, because this partial will return a value, and it helps to keep partials that return values separate from those that don’t.

 |